JCLiLC/EE629-Project-Pi-Alexa/README.md

 * An USB 2.0 microphone with a build-in sound card
 * An external speaker with 3.5mm audio cable

+Input and output setups
+---
+* In your Raspberry Pi Terminal, type 'arecord -l'

 Register a new product
 ---
 * Go to https://developer.amazon.com, log in to your account